Taekwondo Sparring Techniques & Tips

 - Match score shall be the sum of points of the three rounds.

-- IMO - Fancy techniques give you more points but they also can leave you vulnerable and obviously are more difficult than simple (and more reliable) techniques.
+- IMO – Fancy techniques give you more points but they also can leave you vulnerable and obviously are more difficult than simple (and more reliable) techniques.
 Olympic organizers are trying to make Taekwondo sparring more exciting and thus they are encouraging spectacular head kicks.
-Stick with the basics until you have completely mastered more advanced techniques.
+Stick with the basics during sparring matches until you have completely mastered and practiced more advanced techniques during your sparring training.